 WARNING: Please be very careful using the knife!
 Do not allow children to use sharp knives, and keep fingers and other body parts away from the blade.
 I am not liable for any injury you might incur while using knives or other sharp objects.

-119 thoughts on “How to Roll Maki Sushi”
+119 replies on “How to Roll Maki Sushi”

 we have been making our own sushi for years now and we can whip up a full dinner in under an hour (most of which is the rice cooking which requires no real effort).
 It’s quick, safe, and fun.
 If fish seems too scary just stick to the veggies.
 We got our best pointers by sitting at the sushi bar and talking to the chefs.
 If you love sushi, you’ll love making it at home!
 Great post, ~antics